rvcagis/jkan/_datasets/issue-contributing-area.md

 notes: >-
   Last Update (mm-dd-yyyy): <strong>06-30-2020<br><br>Issue Contributiong Areas</strong> A chemical or pathogen contaminant detected at a well or surface water intake that, at current or predicted future concentrations, may result in a deterioration of source water quality.
-This dataset is part of Drinking Water Source Protection (DWSP).
 Rideau Valley Conservation Authority (RVCA) and Mississippi Valley Conservation Authority (MVCA) are partners comprising the Mississippi-Rideau Source Protection Region
   <a href="https://www.mrsourcewater.ca/en/">mrsourcewater.ca</a>.